Financial Advice Pricing: 5 Questions To Ask Before Setting Up Your Pricing Capability 🙋

 2. Others have taken advantage of the digitalisation of businesses as a cost-effective alternative.
 On the downside, the services will also be limited.
 They may provide short courses on finance and pricing, but discussions are limited to managing debt, taxes, and budgets, for instance.
 While other complex and personalised topics on investments are excluded.

 3. Automated investment advice requires you to answer online assessments, asking about long-term financial goals.
 Then the system tailors your answers to recommendations from its algorithm.

 The terms for financial advisors’ fees mostly change with the type of advice that they provide.
 If they’re in partnership with a product that they receive a commission from, they will likely highlight this in the discussion.
-Whereas, if the financial advice is based on your performance as a business, they will likely push for your investments to grow.
+Whereas, if the financial advice is based on your performance as a business, they will likely work more diligently for your investments to grow.